TomasBoda/abm-sheets-web/docs/tech-docs.md

 #### Time Ranges

-In traditional spreadsheet interfaces, some functions accept cell ranges as arguments.
-These are usually defined using the syntax `<CELL_ID>:<CELL_ID>`, e.g. `A5:A15`.
-ABM Sheets builds on this idea and further extends ranges to support time ranges as well.
+Conventional spreadsheet interfaces usually provide a way to specify cell ranges using the `A5:B10` syntax.
+These are usually used as arguments to functions that work with cell ranges, such as `MIN`, `MAX`, `SUM`, `AVERAGE`, etc. With the addition of built-in discrete time, this naturally opens the question whether we can utilise these functions for time as well.

 A cell range typically evaluates to an array of cell references that are within the cell range bounds.
-For instance, cell range `A5:A10` evaluates to a list of cells `A5`, `A6`, `A7`, `A8`, `A9` and `A10`.
-These cell references are then evaluated to values that these cells hold, eventually resulting in an array of values.
-Since the core inovation in ABM Sheets is built-in time, we have explored the idea of generalizing ranges in spreadsheets to time ranges as well, meaning an array of historical values of a given cell.
+These cell references are then evaluated, resulting in an array of calculated values.
+ABM Sheets builds on this idea by generalizing the concept of ranges, which results in the ability to use cell ranges and time ranges interchangeably.

-ABM Sheets provides a new language function `TIMERANGE`, which accepts in a cell reference and a number of time steps to reference.
-This produces an array of values, same as the traditional cell range literal and these values correspond to a subset of historical values of the given cell, spanning from the current time step to the time step of the second argument.
-Thanks to this, ABM Sheets can work with ranges as general objects, either as results of cell range literals or timelapse objects.
-As a result, all functions that take cell range arguments, such as `SUM`, `AVERAGE`, `MIN`, etc. now accept these generalized range values, which they are now able to evaluate without any differences.
+ABM Sheets provides a new function `TIMERANGE (CELL, NUMBER)`, which accepts a cell reference and a number of time steps to reference.
+This function takes a cell range and evaluates returns its values from the last `N` time steps.
+This naturally results in an array of calculated values, same as with cell ranges.
+This addition results in a generalized range object for both cell ranges and time ranges, which can be used in all functions that accept cell ranges in traditional spreadsheet interfaces.
+For instance, to calculate the average value of cell `B5` in the last `10` time steps, we can utilise the following formula: `= AVERAGE(TIMERANGE(B5, 10))`.

-For instance, imagine a cell that represents a value of a trading asset (e.g. a stock or a cryptocurrency) and changes in time thanks to the ABM Sheets' built-in time support.
-Using time ranges, we can calculate the average value of the given asset in the last 10 time steps using the `AVERAGE` function as follows:

-- `B1` holds the asset value
-- `B2` calculates the average asset value in the last 10 time steps - `= AVERAGE(TIMERANGE(B1, 10))`

-We see the introduction of time ranges as a natural addition to ABM Sheets to intergate and work with time as a built-in feature of the spreadsheet interface directly using the well-know spreadsheet language formulas.
+We see the introduction of time ranges as a natural addition to ABM Sheets in order to intergate time as a native concept of the spreadsheet interface, making it fully compliant with the spreadsheet paradigm.

-#### Composable Graph
+#### Composable Graphs

-ABM Sheets integrates [Compost.js](https://compostjs.github.io/compost), which is a composable graphing library for JavaScript.
-It allows the user to create custom graphs using the functional programming paradigm directly inside the spreadsheet interface.
+ABM Sheets provides a way to create graphs based on the data in the spreadsheet.
+For this, it integrates a composable data visualisation library [Compost.js](https://compostjs.github.io/compost), which enables users to compose customk graphs directly in the spreadsheet using cells and their formulas.

-[Compost.js](https://compostjs.github.io/compost) provides a set of functions, where each function returns a generic `Shape` objects that represents a graph.
-These functions can be nested into each other to produce a full graph by modifying specific parts of the shapes they produce.
-For instance, a shape can produce a rectangle, which can be passed to a function that changes its colour and finally being passed to the rendering functions which renders the resulting graph onto a DOM element.

-##### Line Graph

-Line graph consists of a set of points in a two-dimensional space connected by lines.
-ABM Sheets provides functions to create points, compose them into a line graph and render this graph.
-For this, the user is going to need the following functions: `POINT`, `LINE`, `AXES` and `RENDER`.

-First, create a set of five points:
+The primary construct of Compost is `Shape`, which is a general representation of a graph.
+Compost provides a set of functions, which can be divided into five categories:

+1. functions that produce `Shape` objects
+2. functions that specify visual properties of `Shape` objects
+3. functions that produce or transform `Scale` objects
+4. functions that combine graph axes and `Shape` objects
+5. functions that render the composed graphs

+These functions can be composed together to build custom graphs from data in the spreadsheet.
+For each Compost function, a corresponding ABM Sheets function is available for use.
+Let's look at a short example of a line graph in ABM Sheets.

+To compose a line graph, we must first generate a set of points to render onto the graph:

 - `A1` - `= POINT(1, 5)`
 - `A2` - `= POINT(2, 7)`